Dana94/2019-website/blog/2020-09-25-lights-puzzle-outline.md

 }
 ```

-To make this usable through the keyboard, I had to consider how the button will be selected (enter key).
+To make this usable through the keyboard, I had to consider how the grid will be selected (enter key).
 That was the easy part, just call the `changeStatus` function to a `keydown.enter` event listener.
 The board's status is checked every time `changeStatus` is called to end the game once it's solved.

 Only the first top left grid is able to be tabbed to (so `tabindex=0` and `tabindex=-1` otherwise) so only arrow keys can roam the board.
-Using the `keydown` listener for all arrow key directions, they call the `setFocus` method to the next grid the user is tying to select.
+Using the `keydown` listener for all arrow key directions, they call the `setFocus` method to the next grid the user is trying to select.

 `setFocus` sends the coordinates to the store so it's reached by every grid on the board to know which one should have the pink outline.